postsharp/Metalama.Samples/examples/memento/memento-1/README.md

 [!metalama-file MementoAttribute.cs]

-This implementation does not support type inheritance, i.e. a memento-able object cannot inherit from another memento-able object.
+This implementation does not support type inheritance, i.e., a memento-able object cannot inherit from another memento-able object.
 In the next article, we will see how to support type inheritance.